Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

 \textbf{Chair}.
 The CHAIR~\cite{rohrbach2018object} is a widely used metric for assessing the hallucination in responses of LVLMs.
 The CHAIR metric comprises two variants, namely the $\text{CHAIR}_i$ and $\text{CHAIR}_s$, which are formulated as follows:

 Besides, we also report the recall and F1-score to show the completeness of the generated caption of the image.
-Following previous work\cite{huang2024opera}, we randomly sample 500 images in the validation set of MS-COCO and conduct the evaluation of CHAIR metrics on the sampled subset for the image captioning task with the prompt "Please describe this image in detail".
+Following previous work\cite{huang2024opera}, we randomly sample 500 images in the validation set of MS-COCO and conduct the evaluation of CHAIR metrics on the sampled subset with the prompt "Please describe this image in detail".

 \textbf{MME}.
 The MME dataset is a comprehensive benchmark for the evaluation of LVLMs.
 Similar to POPE, these tasks are formulated as binary classifications with yes-no questions.
 It encompasses 14 subtasks for the examination of the perception and cognition abilities of LVLMs.
 The score is estimated by the sum of the accuracy of each question and the accuracy of each image.
 For hallucination evaluation, we report the results on both the MME full set and the hallucination subset with four hallucination-related sub-tasks, including object existence, count, position, and color.